-The Mobility Concepts Agency (MCA), located at Fort Monroe, VA, since 1994, drew together doctrine and other developments for airlift and joint mobility for all the Services, including a C-17 multi-Service employment concept, a study of (Joint) (forced) early-entry deployability, and a study of joint theater airlift capabilities.
+The Mobility Concepts Agency (MCA)-located at Fort Monroe, VA, since 1994-drew together doctrine and other developments for airlift and joint mobility for all the Services, including a C-17 multi-Service employment concept, a study of (Joint) (forced) early-entry deployability, and a study of joint theater airlift capabilities.
 Other studies of the period dealt with mobile offshore basing and the deployment sequence of joint reception, staging, onward movement, and integration.

-Atlantic Command, established in 1993 as a regional command with joint authority, was re-designated Joint Forces Command (JFCOM) in October 1999.
+US Atlantic Command (USLANTCOM), originally established in 1947 primarily as a naval command, was a regional command with joint authority.
+In 1993, it received the new short title USACOM; and in October 1999, was re-designated Joint Forces Command (JFCOM).
 In addition to its other responsibilities, JFCOM was given the mission of joint training and transformation as outlined in the DoD Unified Command Plan.
 As the Army's trainer, TRADOC coordinated closely with JFCOM.
 In 1999, JFCOM absorbed the Joint Warfighting Center mentioned above into its Joint Training Center at Suffolk, VA.
 In 2002, TRADOC participated in Millennium Challenge, the US military's largest joint peacetime exercise to date, which JFCOM controlled.
 TRADOC had the Army lead for Millennium Challenge 02, and coordinated with JFCOM to provide management oversight for the overall experiment and to achieve both joint and Army objectives.
 TRADOC was also the lead for Army Transformation Experiment 02 in which the Stryker armored vehicle was tested at the National Training Center (NTC).